-Classification Minimum size of site (hectares) On site provision required at 'X' No' of dwellings
+Classification Minimum size of site (hectares) On-site provision required at 'X' No' of dwellings

-LAP 0.01 8
+LAP 0.01 9 8

-LEAP 0.04 33
+LEAP 0.04 3 4 3

 NEAP 0.10 83

 Other outdoor provision (i.e. MUGA, skate park) 0.10 83

-On this basis, Part 4 of the SPD sets out that any development below eight dwellings does not require to contribute to play provision.
+Taking this approach, Part 4 of the SPD sets out that any development below nine eight dwellings does not require to contribute to play provision.

-For open space provision, the Greater London Authority (GLA) offers some guidance to the minimum size of sites25.
+For open space provision, the Greater London Authority (GLA) offers some guidance to the minimum size of sites27.
 This has been used as a basis to set the following minimum site sizes for different open space.